stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

-We ignore the two type parameters `a`, and `b`, as these just describe a generic function (note, however, that we can group arguments of the same type and quantity in a single pare of curly braces).
-The implicit argument of type `Nat` however, tells us that the input and output `Vect` are of the same length.
+We ignore the two type parameters `a`, and `b`, as these just describe a generic function (note, however, that we can group arguments of the same type and quantity in a single pair of curly braces; this is optional, but it sometimes helps making type signatures a bit shorter).
+The implicit argument of type `Nat`, however, tells us that the input and output `Vect` are of the same length.
 It is a type error to not uphold this contract.
 In order to implement `mapVect`, it is very instructive to follow along and use some holes.
 In order